larryyan/FTP-Homework/README.md

   - A web-based FTP file browser implemented in Python language
   - A socket based web crawler in C language

-- Both FTP server & client should be run on a Linux operating system.
+- All FTP client/server and crawler should be run on a Linux operating system.

 ## Preparation